 Metal tie wraps were used to gather hoses, wiring and control cables to minimize the mess in the engine compartment.
 They were typically seen on the heater hoses, Venetian blind cables and other places in the engine compartment.
 Usually there would be three or four per car.
-Aluminum tie wraps, Steel/Painted Black Tie Wraps for each such as P.F.
-Coupes/ Cabriolets and GTEs.
+Aluminum Tie Wraps, Aluminum type were used for the early cars until about 1959.

 From the very early days Ferrari and the other Italian manufacturers used the strap or Copiglia type hose clamps.
 These were available in 5 or 9mm widths.
 Until the mid – 1960s the clamps and straps were plated with cadmium, often called Silver Cad or Cad 1.
 Cadmium plating is rarely seen in the U.S. becasue of the difficulty in disposing of hte plating by products.
 These components are all freshly plated with the correct silver Cad 1 finish.
-5mm clamp and strap for the radiator overflow, steam tubes on the inside plug cars and the heater hoses on the 275s
+9mm clamp and strap for radiator hoses, heater hoses.